 As a disregarded entity, LLCs must file an Individual Income Tax Form, a Schedule C, Schedule E, and Schedule SE form.

 If you hire employees for your single-member LLC, you will also have to pay the state employee taxes.
 These taxes cover things like worker compensation and unemployment.
+You don't need to navigate this on your own; consider collaborating with our partner, Bench, for your bookkeeping and tax services.

-As a single-member LLC that chooses to be taxed as a corporation, or as an LLC with employees, an Employer Identification Numbers (EIN) is required.
+As a single-member LLC that chooses to be taxed as a corporation, or as an LLC with employees, an Employer Identification Number (EIN) is required.
 However, an EIN is not required for single-member LLCs with no employees.
 EINs are generally how the IRS tracks business, but with single-member LLCs, all profits and losses are recorded on the owner’s personal tax return using their social security number.

-Outside of tax purposes, there are other reasons a single-member LLC may want to consider obtaining an EIN.
+outside tax purposes, there are other reasons a single-member LLC may want to consider obtaining an EIN.
 For example, many business checking accounts require EINs.
 Plus, many companies require an EIN to process payments.
 Additionally, there are often state requirements for LLCs to have an EIN.

 This is why working with an experienced business attorney is smart and would help you ensure complete compliance.